-- 39. The gains from international trade increase as: - a.
-A nation consumes inside of its production possibilities schedule - b.
+39. The gains from international trade increase as:

+- b.
 A nation consumes along its production possibilities schedule - c.
 The international terms of trade rises above the nation's autarky price - d.
 The international terms of trade approaches the nation's autarky price